awyuan/STEM-II-Remote/README.md

 If you have any questions about the code here, you can reach out to Krish at krishnathan2019@gmail.com.

 ## Working Code
 The working code which we uploaded to our client's remote is *Working_RTC_ChannelSignals.ino*.
 This sketch incorporates the infrared LED, the real time clock (RTC), and the joystick.
-You will need to make a .txt file named *channels.txt* with each channel
+You may need to make a .txt file named *channels.txt* with each of your channel signals on a separate line.
+Then add the .txt file to your SD card through an SD card reader module.
+You could also choose to store your channels as arrays in the sketch, not as a .txt file on the SD card.
+However, you might run into memory constraints.

-However, if you want a simpler sketch which just contains essential remote code, check out *Remote_Example_revised.ino*.
+If you want a simpler sketch which just contains essential remote code, check out *Remote_Example_revised.ino*.
 The sketch only contains the code for sending different channel signals in a cycle.
 The sketch is easier to understand, and it works if you do not need an RTC or joystick.

 ## Arduino Board
 We used the [Arduino Pro Mini board](https://www.sparkfun.com/products/11113)